St. Antony's Church, Kuninji: History of Kuninji

 Kuninji is in Idukki District and its border touches Kottayam and Ernakulam districts.

-Kuninji is in purapuzha Grama panchayat and its border touches Ramapuram, Veliyannoor, Palakuzha, and Karimkunnam panchayats.
-This tiny village is surrounded by tall green hills on all sides and the panoramic scenery is very beautiful and attractive to tourists.
-The long view from the top stations of greenery hills to Cochin, the queen of the Arabian sea is an exclusive awe-inspiring experience for nature lovers.

 Even from the distant past centuries, people migrated settled in Kuninji.
 Due to epidemics and other natural calamities, people were devastated by this region and it became a forest.
 In the 19th and 20th centuries people from Ramapuram, Kuravilangad, Athirampuzha, and Palai again migrated and settled here.

 History of the church

 The majority of the settlers Of Kuninji are from the Catholic Christian community.
 They depended upon Ramapuram and Neeranthanam churches for their spiritual needs.
-They had the strong ambition for a church here to fulfill their sacramental life.

 They sent a memorandum to the vicar apostolic, Bishop mar Thoma Kurialasseril of Changanachery.
 The memorandum of the people was carried to Changanachery on foot. and Some devotees gave one acre of land free of cost and six acres of land for a price for the church.